What Is Hookah: Fine Instrument for Smoking Weed and Shisha

-Generally, hookah pens are considered a safer choice than smoking regular cigarettes and shishas.
-The side effects of hookah pen use are those of vaping itself.
+Basically, the side effects of hookah pen use are disadvantages of vaping itself.

 The Bottom Line

-What is hookah good for then?
+What is a hookah good for?
 Well, if anything, it turns your breath into a powerful, cool, and tasty experience.
-And, If you like the occasional smoke, you’re absolutely gonna love hookah!
+And, if you like smoking flavored tobacco, you’re absolutely gonna love hookah!

 What exactly is hookah?

-A hookah is a large smoking device, commonly used to smoke tobacco products.
+Hookah is a large smoking device commonly used to smoke tobacco products.
 It originated in Persia and India and was initially used for smoking hashish and opium.
-Since the introduction of tobacco to the Eastern scene, hookah-use rapidly became popular with common people.
+Since the introduction of tobacco to the Eastern scene, hookah use rapidly became popular among people.

 How many cigarettes is a hookah equal to?